 It is only such armoured beings, domesticated humans who have internalised the Machine, that would engage in self-destructive/nature-destructive activity.
-Herein lies the danger of all modes of ideological (pseudo) awareness and activity (of which Biocentrism is but one of many, many).
-By encouraging us to follow that which is external to us, that which negates our own human wildness and desires, these ways of thinking and acting, help build our emotional armour against nature!
-They encourage self-repression and domestication.
-Ideology causes us to further distrust our wild natural instincts to be free.
-In this way, we are more able to destroy the world while at the same time we are that much our ability to change and adapt and submit them to the category, label, doctrine, guru, Bible or, in the case of Biocentrism, to an abstracted Nature; an idea of nature.
+Herein lies the danger of all modes of ideological (pseudo) awareness and activity (of which Biocentrism is but being opposed to the other.
+They both are ideologies.
+They both are external, packaged thought for consumption and directed action.
+Both have adherents who purport that the ideology must be allowed to do the thinking for us, and that we must act out of motivations it prescribes.
+Ideological thinking requires that we relinquish our desires, our unpredictability, our ability to change and adapt and submit them to the category, label, doctrine, guru, Bible or, in the case of Biocentrism, to an abstracted Nature; an idea of nature.